-In 2014 BASIC launched the Next Generation project in order to inspire the next generation to think differently about nuclear weapons by injecting fresh thinking into the nuclear weapons discussion.
+In 2014, BASIC launched the Next Generation project in order to inspire the next generation to think differently about nuclear weapons by injecting fresh thinking into the nuclear weapons discussion.
+Since 2016, BASIC has concentrated its work on the relationships between gender and international security.

 Non-proliferation and Disarmament in the Middle East